 Shigakukai assumes the following faith position.

-・(About academic achievements) All scholarly truth comes from God; since then, it will never contradict God’s work in creating and sustaining this worl.d.
-Therefore, the achievement of scholars seeking academic truth must be esteemed to the fullest.
+- (About academic achievements) All scholarly truth comes from God; therefore, it will never contradict God’s work in creating and sustaining this world.
+The achievement of scholars seeking academic truth must be esteemed to the fullest.

-・(About the responsibility of scholars) scholars engage in their individual projects as God’s servants.
-They do this by fully accepting their responsibility as God’s servants in for the betterment of this world, including humanity and environment, in the application of their research results.
+- (About the responsibility of scholars) Scholars engage in their individual research as God’s stewards..
+They do this by fully accepting their responsibility as God’s stewards for the betterment of this world, including humanity and the environment, in the application of their research results.

-・(About the mission of the scholar) scholars are to apply the insights gained from a Biblically-based Christian worldview about nature, society, humanity, etc; to make contribution in the dialogue between research and faith; and to work towards sharing the possibilities of dialogue and its results with others.
+- (About the mission of the scholar) Scholars are to apply the insights gained from a Biblically-based Christian worldview about nature, society, humanity, etc. to make contributions to the dialogue between research and faith, and to work towards sharing the possibilities of dialogue and its results with others.

-・(About the need of mutual encouragement) We encouragement and help one another in order to maintain a vibrant faith as Christian scholars.
+- (About the need of mutual encouragement) We encourage and help one another in order to maintain a vibrant faith as Christian scholars.

 How Shigakukai was founded

 The origin of Shigakukai goes back to January 2002.
-With the intention of encouraging Christian students to have an aspiration to live out their faith as researchers and teachers in universities and other research institutions, Mr. Hisashi Ariga (former General Secretary of KGK and former owner of Sugu Shobo publishing) invited Dr. Wataru Mizugaki (Professor Emeritus, Kyoto University), Dr. Yoshihiko Otani (Professor Emeritus, Tsukuba University), Dr. Akira Arai (Professor Emeritus, Nihon Women’s University) and others for the first round-table discussion.
-As a result, from 2003 to 2005, a guidance seminar for freshmen was held, and from 2006, an annual retreat for undergraduate & graduate students and young researchers was started.
+With the intention of encouraging Christian students to have an aspiration to live out their faith as researchers and teachers in universities and other research institutions, Mr. Hisashi Ariga (former General Secretary of KGK and former owner of Sugu Shobo publishing house) invited Dr. Wataru Mizugaki (Professor Emeritus, Kyoto University), Dr. Yoshihiko Otani (Professor Emeritus, Tsukuba University), Dr. Akira Arai (Professor Emeritus, Nihon Women’s University) and others for the first round-table discussion.
+As a result, from 2003 to 2005, a guidance seminar for first-year university students was held, and from 2006, an annual retreat for undergraduate & graduate students and young researchers was started.

-In September 2006, an inaugural meeting was held, appointing Mr. Ariga as the first president and forming an executive committee.
-From 2008, research grants and regular lectures were started.
-In 2011, Dr. Otani was appointed the second president and Mr. Yoshiki Tsukamoto (dual appointment with KGK) became the first staff.
+In September 2006, the inaugural general meeting was held, Mr. Ariga was appointed as the first president and an executive committee was formed.
+From 2008, the awarding of research grants and hosting of regular open lectures were started.
+In 2011, Dr. Otani was appointed the second president and Mr. Yoshiki Tsukamoto (dual appointment with KGK) became the first secretariat.